How to Best Fertilize Your Fruit Trees for a Big Harvest

 Step Four: Calculate how Much Fertilizer to Use

 More is not always better when it comes to fertilizing your fruit trees.
-Now that you know that your tree needs fertilizer, and have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each tree.
+Now that you know that your fruit tree needs fertilizer, and have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.

 For those of us who did not excel in math—fear not—we will walk you through the fertilizer calculations.

-The amount of fertilizer you will use is calculated based on the age or size of the tree, and the nitrogen-value on the package.
+The amount of fertilizer you will use is calculated based on the age or size of the fruit tree, and the nitrogen-value on the package.

 Determining How Much Fertilizer to Use

-- For example, if your tree has a diameter of 5 inches (or, if your tree is 5 years old), multiply 5 by 0.10 pounds of nitrogen, equals 0.5 lb.
-This means that the tree will need 0.5 lb of actual nitrogen.
+- For example, if your fruit tree has a diameter of 5 inches (or, if your tree is 5 years old), multiply 5 by 0.10 pounds of nitrogen, equals 0.5 lb.
+This means that the fruit tree will need 0.5 lb of actual nitrogen.

 - But wait, you’re not done yet!
 “Actual nitrogen” pounds is not the as simple as just weighing out that amount of fertilizer, because there is more in a fertilizer than just nitrogen.